pad

 If I don't like the color, can the wig be dyed?

 Synthetic hair cannot be tinted.
-It is made out of a nylon fabric and will not take any kind of human hair color.
-It would be like trying to dye pantyhose with hair dye.
+It is made out of man made fiber and will not take any kind of human hair color.
+It would be like trying to tint pantyhose with hair dye.
 It doesn't work.

 This human hair color looks different than the synthetic one I bought.